Award Management - No-Cost Extensions

 - Continuity of grant support is required while a competing continuation application is under review.

 - The extension is necessary to permit an orderly phase-out of a project that will not receive continued support.

-• The request for the extension should be provided to the ORPA RA at least 20 business days prior to the projected end date.
+The AMR for the no cost extension should be requested in IORA at least 30 business days prior to the projected end date.

 For second no-cost extensions, prior approval from the sponsor is always required.
 ORPA can initiate the request for a second No Cost Extension via the Prior Approval module of the NIH Commons.
 To request a second No Cost Extension for an NIH award please complete the Second No Cost Extension Request form and send it to ORPA via an Award Modification Request (AMR) in IORA.
 Please note, not all NIH awards are eligible for a second no cost extension in Commons (ie, the project period end date is in the past).
 Therefore, please contact your ORPA RA prior to preparing the documents needed to allow them to search the Commons for the allowability of a 2nd no cost extension.